If there’s one thing I have an insatiable appetite for (other than cake, of course), it’s muscles. Getting bigger, on…

 For over a decade I’ve interacted with thousands of women – at the gym I co-founded, through the internet, and through our online coaching program – and you know what I’ve found?

-Get maximum results with our complete training program!
 Most women who are looking for training advice want five things.
 They want to:

 …all without spending their life in the gym.
 So, why is this so hard to accomplish?
 Why can’t they get the results they want when they are willing to work so hard?